-And even though suspending business for a period of just a few days can lead to permanent closure within three years, only 25 percent of small businesses have a disaster plan in place.
+Despite the fact that suspending business for a period of just a few days can lead to permanent closure within three years, only 25 percent of small businesses have a disaster plan in place.

 Build Up Your Bank’s Disaster Protocol

-There are no longer questions remaining about stocking ATMs along evacuation routes, protecting sensitive documents or simply keeping the lights on during a power outage.
 While a devastating weather event may never befall a particular location, other emergencies can happen.
 Preemptive planning can help, and it often includes the following:

 Protect employees traveling to and from work by instituting a business continuity plan.
-Determine what weather conditions may require the closing of some — or all — offices or branches in the same county.
+Determine which weather conditions may require the closing of some — or all — offices or branches in the same county.

 Practice your outage preparation plan.
 Consider all possible variables with inclement weather.
 What if the phones go out or email is down?
 What if internet access fails?
 Do you have backup communication?

+Don’t be afraid to ask for help in assessing your plan.
 Disaster response consultants have worked with many banks and other businesses to determine whether their plans are sustainable in the event of a hurricane, tornado outbreak, ice storm or whatever type of weather might be a potential interruption of their business.
 They can help to make sure strategies hold up before a crisis occurs by helping institute and test those plans.